 2. Next, get all of the ingredients for the coconut curry vegetables all chopped, measured and ready to go, as this recipe moves pretty quickly and there’s no time to measure or chop once you get going.
 This arrangement is called your “mise en place” in the culinary world!
 FYI – all of the spices and seasonings can go in the same pinch bowl.

-3. In a separate medium/large pot, heat the oil over medium-high heat for about 1 minute.
+3. In a separate medium/large pot, heat the water over medium-high heat for about 1 minute.
 Then, add the chopped onion and garlic and stir for an additional minute.

 4. Next, add the cauliflower and carrots and stir for 4 – 5 minutes.